asasinmode/hanzimode/README.md

 At the bottom of the page use the **expand data** button to show the list of your saved hànzì.
 Use the inputs to add the hànzì, its pinyin and meaning and optionally a note, then click the **add** button.
 The list can also be used to edit/remove existing characters.

 > [!WARNING]
 > Your data is automatically saved locally in browser storage, but it may be cleared because of external factors.
-I recommend using the **export data** button to backup your hànzì or share it between devices with **import data**.
+I recommend using the **export data** button to backup your collection or share it between devices with **import data**.

 > [!TIP]
 > In the **meaning** input you can add multiple words separated by a semicolon like `age;years`.
 Any of these will be accepted when you play later.